elthran/RPG-Game/specifications/modular code specification.md

 * All game objects should go in the 'models' package.

-* All app.routes should go in the 'views' package.
+* All app.routes should go in the 'routes' package.
 Views should only manipulate the display of information.

 * For each 'view' there should be a 'controller' package module.
 The controller should allow for any action in the game to be enacted via python interpreter. e.g.